quantify-os/quantify-core/docs/usage.rst

 - Adaptive sweeps (measurement points are not predetermined at the beginning of an experiment)

-Basic example, a 1D Iterative measurement loop
+Basic example, a 1D iterative measurement loop
 ------------------------------------------------

 Running an experiment is simple!